 Types of milk and cheese will also have varying nutrition.
-As a rule of thumb, milk products will have a higher nutritional value, but is is very important to always check the nutrition labels as they indicate the percent daily values of these nutrients.
+As a rule of thumb, milk products will have a higher nutritional value, but always check the nutrition labels as they indicate the percent daily values of these nutrients.

 So, we know milk is a nutrient dense food…but, let’s take another look at the fatty acids…

 Most people believe that fatty acids will increase your cholesterol, increase your risk of heart disease, and increase your blood pressure.
-And while, it is true that a diet high in bad fat can trigger these symptoms.— there is such thing as good fat.
-(For more on that, check our our article Fat: Our New Friend!)
+And while it is true that a diet high in bad fat can trigger these symptoms— there is such thing as good fat.
+(For more on that, check out our post Fat: Our New Friend!)

 Like the ever-popular omega-3 fatty acid, there are other types of fats that are now being studied for their potential health benefits, some of which are: cancer prevention, antiviral activities, antibacterial functions, delay of tumor growth, and notable anti-plaque agents.
 To illustrate the point, we’ve all seen the rise in sales for the ever-popular and healthy avocado!

-A foods “fat content” is determined by the fatty acids and can be broken out into two categories: Saturated and Unsaturated.
+Food “fat content” is determined by fatty acids and can be broken out into two categories: Saturated and Unsaturated.
 Saturated are generally solid at room temperature – and are thought of as ‘undesired fats’.
 Because of this, animal protein and dairy products are often thought of as unhealthy because they are higher in saturated fats than unsaturated fats.